derethil/usu-optt-forms/docs/index.md

 Then open `http://localhost:8080/` to view your changes.

+**Should you make any changes to the data structure stored in LocalStorage, you must write a [migration](docs/stateManagement.md#migrations) in order to prevent a crash when existing users open the new version.**

 ## Deployment

 To deploy the project, first install the dependencies in `requirements.txt` using `pip`.
 This can be done either globally or in a virtual environment.